mactul/powermake/README.md

 #### target_architecture

 A string representing the architecture of the executable, it can be "amd64", "x64", "x86", "i386", etc...
-If you need an easier string to work with, use `config.simplified_target_architecture` which can only be "x86", "x64", "arm32" or "arm64".
+If you need an easier string to work with, use `config.target_simplified_architecture` which can only be "x86", "x64", "arm32" or "arm64".
 It's used to determine the subfolder of the build folder and to set the compiler architecture.
 However, for the moment, gcc and clang only switch from 64 bits to 32 bits.
 If you are on x64 and you set the target_architecture to "arm32", you will in reality compile for x86.
 You have to give the path of a cross-compiler in order to achieve what you want.

 - You can write this in the json configuration, but only if you are doing cross-compilation, on the other hand, you should let powermake retrieve this value.